OCHA-DAP/hdx-python-database/doc/main.md

 From 1.2.1, wait_for_postgresql takes connection URI not database parameters, get_params_from_sqlalchemy_url renamed to get_params_from_connection_uri,
-get_sqlalchemy_url renamed to get_connection_uri.
+get_sqlalchemy_url renamed to get_connection_uri and moved to dburi module.
 Parameter driver replaced by dialect+driver.

 From 1.1.2, the postgres module is renamed postgresql and function wait_for_postgres is renamed wait_for_postgresql.